PML4DC/iclr2020/cfp.md

 ## Instructions

 ### Submission types
-- Short papers and position pieces (4 pages)
+- Short papers and position pieces (up to 5 pages)
-- Problem statements and abstracts (1 page)
+- Problem statements and abstracts (up to 2 page)

-4-page submissions will be eligible for oral or poster presentation.
-One page submissions will be presented as posters.
+5-page submissions will be _eligible_ for oral or poster presentation.
+2-page submissions will be presented as posters.

 ### Submission Format
 Contributions should be blinded and submitted using the [ICLR template](https://github.com/ICLR/Master-Template/blob/master/archive/iclr2020.zip) via CMT.